| Title: | MSigDB Gene Sets for Multiple Organisms in a Tidy Data Format |

 subcategory |

+Historically, the MSigDB resource has been tailored to the analysis of human-specific datasets, with gene sets exclusively aligned to the human genome.
 Starting with release 2022.1, MSigDB incorporated a database of mouse-native gene sets and was split into human and mouse divisions ("Hs" and "Mm").
+Each one is provided in the approved gene symbols of its respective species.

 Mouse MSigDB includes gene sets curated from mouse-centric datasets and specified in native mouse gene identifiers, eliminating the need for ortholog mapping.